United States occupation of Nicaragua: Tension between the United States and Nicaragua

+The main cause of friction between Zelaya and U.S. investors was his granting to the Bluefields Steamship Company—of which the United Fruit Company, though only a minor player in Nicaraguan banana trade despite its regional influence, held 51% of the shares—the monopoly on banana transport along the Escondido River, where the plantations were concentrated.
+This monopoly had ruined plantation owners, rivals of United Fruit, and turned them against Zelaya, who in turn charged ten thousand dollars for the transport concession in addition to the fifteen thousand the company paid to the state.
+When the plantation owners—four hundred of whom formed an association to negotiate with the Bluefields Steamship Company—launched violent protests, Zelaya declared a state of siege in the banana region.
+The Bluefields Steamship Company refused to negotiate with the plantation owners, who boycotted it, and both sides requested intervention by the U.S. government.
+The latter dispatched the USS Tacoma (CL-20) to the area.
+The dispute between plantation owners and the Bluefields Steamship Company later had repercussions in the uprising against Zelaya: while the former largely sided against the president, the latter supported him.

 Conflicts in Nicaragua

 Estrada's rebellion (1909)

 U.S. Marines leaving New York City in 1909 for deployment in Nicaragua.
 Then-Colonel William P. Biddle, in charge of the detachment, is in civilian clothes at right.

 In 1909 Nicaraguan President José Santos Zelaya of the Liberal Party faced opposition from the Conservative Party, led by governor Juan José Estrada of Bluefields who received support from the U.S. government as a result of American entrepreneurs providing financial assistance to Estrada's rebellion in the hopes of gaining economic concessions after the rebellion's victory.
 The United States had limited military presence in Nicaragua, having only one patrolling U.S. Navy ship off the coast of Bluefields, allegedly to protect the lives and interests of American citizens who lived there.
 The Conservative Party sought to overthrow Zelaya which led to Estrada's rebellion in December 1909.
 Two Americans, Leonard Groce and Lee Roy Cannon, were captured and indicted for allegedly joining the rebellion and the laying of mines.
 Zelaya ordered the execution of the two Americans, which severed U.S. relations.

 The forces of Emiliano Chamorro Vargas and Nicaraguan General Juan Estrada, each leading conservative revolts against Zelaya's government, had captured three small towns on the border with Costa Rica and were fomenting open rebellion in the capital of Managua.
 U.S. Naval warships that had been waiting off Mexico and Costa Rica moved into position.